jjfalling/update-elasticsearch-plugins/README.md

 update-elasticsearch-plugins
 ============================

 A rought but simple way to update your Elasticsearch plugins.
-This will only work with plugins hosted on github, and elasticsearche's plugin page must point to the github repo.
+This will only work with plugins hosted on github, and elasticsearch's plugin page must point to the github repo.